jbramwell/VSTS-Tools/VSTS-Extensions/overview.md

 ## VSTS-Tools
 This extension provides several build tasks that can help you diagnose your builds as well as control the retention of completed builds.
 The tasks are also useful for keeping a running history of environment variables, files and installed apps on your build agents.

-*NOTE: At this time, not all of the build tasks below will install with TFS 2015.
+>**NOTE**: At this time, not all of the build tasks below will install with TFS 2015.
 I am not sure why at the moment but I am working to get this resolved.
 The goal is for the build tasks below to support both VSTS and TFS.
 Once I am able to achieve this, I'll remove this note.
-In the meantime, each task is tagged with the platforms that it supports directly underneath the task header. -- Thanks!*
+In the meantime, each task is tagged with the platforms that it supports directly underneath the task header. -- Thanks!

 ## VSTS-Tools Keep
 ![Works with VSTS](https://raw.githubusercontent.com/jbramwell/VSTS-Tools/master/VSTS-Extensions/images/VSTS_light.png)